salman-shaikh-19/My-Finance-Tracker/daily_task.md

 - fixed validation issues in liabilities form.
 - office event.

 # 23 oct
 - add progress bar in liability card.
 - make total incomes ,expense and so on card on dashboard and load data into it.
 - explore skeleton loading.
 - implement skeleton loading in dashboard for card and chart.
-- performance rating based on income and expense done.

 # 24 oct
-- add performance suggestions based on performance rating.
 - layout issue in dashboard fixed.
 - add recent incomes and expenses listing in dashboard.
 - apply skeleton loading in recent incomes and expenses listing.
+- performance rating based on income, expense and debt done.

+ # 27 oct
+ - add performance suggestions based on performance rating.